hiveot/hub/runtime/authz/README.md

 ## Status

-This service is being reworked for the Digital Twin Runtime.
-It is currently broken.
+This service is functional but breaking changes should be expected.

+TODOs:
+* Authorization of actions and subscriptions is not yet hooked into the runtime.
-Implementation of custom roles is not yet complete.
+* Implementation of custom roles is not yet complete.

 ## Summary